 What to do if you find out about a person with COVID-19 at your site

-When you find out about a person with COVID-19 among your students or staff make sure that person is in isolation per CDPH Isolation & Quarantine Guidance.
+When businesses, including childcare, are made aware of a person with COVID-19 in the workplace, the first step is to make sure that person is in isolation per CDPH Isolation & Quarantine Guidance.
 If they are still onsite, send them home.

-Next start gathering information about who the person with COVID-19 may have been in contact with, who they exposed.
-A person is exposed if they are unvaccinated and are within six feet of the person with COVID-19, while they were infectious, for 15 minutes or more over a 24-hour period.
+A person is exposed if they are in a shared indoor airspace of the person with COVID-19, while they were infectious, for 15 minutes or more over a 24-hour period.

 Child Care Providers are required to report all known or suspected cases of COVID-19 to Orange County Public Health Department Cal.
 Code Regs. tit.
 17 § 2508